kieranklaassen/kieranklaassen-com/src/_posts/capturing-flow.md

 title: "Capturing Flow with Voice Memos and AI"
 date: "2024-07-15"
 categories: creativity, technology, productivity
+description: "A walk, a sudden idea, and a race against time.
+How I stumbled upon a method to capture creativity in its purest form."
 ---

 I'm walking down the street when suddenly, an idea hits me.
 It's brilliant, complex, full of potential.
 In the past, I might have scrambled for a notebook, fumbled with my phone's notes app, or worse – trusted my memory to retain this spark of inspiration.
 More often than not, by the time I could properly capture it, the idea had faded, leaving only a fuzzy outline of what once seemed profound.